 Journal of occupational and environmental medicine Vol 59(9), pp.822–9, Abay Asfaw, Roger Rosa and Regina Pana-Cryan (September 2017)

 - ‘Presenteeism leads to lower productivity and firm performance and should be discouraged by business owners and managers’.
 Discuss.

-- In a recent interview given to Reuters, Jack Ma, the Chinese billionaire and owner of Ali Baba, defended his ‘996 work model’ (working 9am to 9pm for 6 days a week) as a ‘huge blessing’.
+- Jack Ma, the Chinese billionaire and owner of Ali Baba, has defended his ‘996 work model’ (working 9am to 9pm for 6 days a week) as a ‘huge blessing’.
 Find and review some articles on this topic, and use them to write a response.
 Your response should be substantiated using relevant economic theory and empirical research.

 - Have you or anyone you know found yourself guilty of presenteeism?
 Share your experience with the rest of the class, focusing on effects on productivity and your attitude towards your employer and work colleagues.